jyutzler/Bridge-Systems/system.md

 The Texas transfer is on through 3♣.
 In other words it must be a jump.

 ### 2NT and 3NT
-Stayman and Jacoby transfers for the majors are used.

 #### 2NT 20-21
+Stayman and Jacoby transfers for the majors are used for 2NT opening bids, rebids over 2♣, and [overcalls](#nt-overcalls).

-   * 3♣ = Stayman.
+   * 3♣: Stayman.
-   * 3♦, 3♥ = Jacoby transfers to hearts and spades, respectively.
+   * 3♦, 3♥: Jacoby transfers to hearts and spades, respectively.
-   * 4♣ = Gerber (ace asking).
+   * 4♣: Gerber (ace asking).
    * 4NT: Quantitative for 6NT
-   * 5NT: Quantitative for 7NT
+   * 5NT: Pick a slam

 #### 3NT 25-27
-   * 4♣ = Stayman.
-   * 4♦, 4♥ = Jacoby transfers to hearts and spades, respectively
+Systems are off for 3NT opening bids, rebids over 2♣, and [overcalls](#nt-overcalls).

+   * 4♣: Gerber
+   * 4♦: GF with diamonds or both minors
+   * 4♥, 4♠: To Play
    * 4NT: Quantitative for 6NT
-   * 5NT: Quantitative for 7NT
+   * 5NT: Pick a slam

 #### 4NT Blackwood Opening
 An opening of 4NT shows a rare hand that is solid except for aces or kings.